Dabz/ccloudexporter/README.md

 ```
 In addition to the metrics exporter and Prometheus containers, the Docker Compose launch starts a [Grafana](https://github.com/grafana/grafana) on [http://localhost:3000](http://localhost:3000) (`admin`/`admin`).
 The launch pre-provisions a Prometheus datasource for the Confluent Cloud metrics and a default dashboard.

+The Docker Compose service definitions include data volumes for both Prometheus and Grafana, so metrics data will be retained following `docker-compose down` and restored when containers are started again.
+To remove these volumes and start with empty Prometheus and Grafana databases, run `docker-compose down --volumes`.

 ### Using Kubernetes